moltenform/labs_coordinate_music/README.md

 * save a Spotify playlist to text file of song names and lengths.
 * rename audio files in a directory based on a text file of song names.
 * set tags automatically based on filename and path, see [directory structure](directory_structure.md)
-* while running the Python script, type "BRK" to interrupt the current operation and view the current directory.
 * save disk space by replacing audio files with .url files linking to Spotify (if you've marked the file as "low quality" and Spotify's "popularity" data indicates high popularity for the song).

 ### Installation